 The Twitter page for that business will open immediately.
 On the right side you can view tweets to and from the business.

 The tweets are addressed using a Twitter handle, an account name noted with an @ symbol preceding the name, for example, @OpenSesame.
 You can see the Twitter handle at the top of the profile page.

-Check the age of the tweet to judge how current it is.
+The age of a tweet may be important in your search.
 The life of the average tweet is considered to be one hour.
 Although tweets remain on Twitter long past one hour, the expectation is that most people will only read a few of the tweets.
 Some socially active businesses tweet several times per day; other businesses may tweet several times a week.

 Wasn’t that easy?

-Starting on an interesting website I used the Twitter symbol to view the Twitter profile page of recent headlines.
+Starting on an interesting website I use the Twitter symbol to view the Twitter profile page of recent headlines.
 If something catches my eye, I can follow hyperlinks presented on a tweet.
-I can learn what this business produces, what events they are attending and who they enjoy watching in their industry.
+I can learn what this business produces, what events they are attending, and who they enjoy watching in their industry.